mrcavalcanti/mosaicoo/contribute/documentation/README.md

 ## Join our community

-For general discussions on documentation, you’re welcome to join the `#docs` channel on our [public Grafana Slack](http://slack.raintank.io) team.
+For general discussions on documentation, you’re welcome to join the `#docs` channel on our [public Mosaicoo Slack](http://slack.raintank.io) team.

 ## Reference: Top five writing tips